Comments from outgoing 2019 President Linda Beebe (from Jan. 6, 2020 meeting)

-- is a policy making body functioning according to the mandates of state law;
+- acts as a policy making body functioning according to the mandates of state law;

 - represents the state of Ohio and the citizens of Lakewood on all matters and decisions dealing with public education;

-- is nonpartisan and nonsectarian as it speaks and acts for the community; and;
+- conducts itself as a nonpartisan and nonsectarian body as it speaks and acts for the community; and;

-- acts as a committe-of-the-whole on matters requiring official decisions.
+- acts as a committee-of-the-whole on matters requiring official decisions.
 No Board member has independent authority to speak for the Board.

 A listing of Board policies can be found here